yellowdog/python-examples/README.md

 # Jsonnet Support

-In all circumstances where JSON files are used by the Python Examples scripts,  **[Jsonnet](https://jsonnet.org)** files cab be used instead.
+In all circumstances where JSON files are used by the Python Examples scripts,  **[Jsonnet](https://jsonnet.org)** files can be used instead.
 This allows the use of Jsonnet's powerful JSON extensions, including comments, variables, functions, etc.

 A simple usage example might be: